utdata/rwdir/docs/03-counts-import.md

 If you inspect our newish `week_id` in your glimpse return, you'll notice the first record starts in "1965-07-17" but our data goes back to 1958.
 We want to sort our data by the oldest records first using `arrange()`.

+Sorting data is not a particularly difficult concept to grasp, but it is one of the [Basic Data Journalism Functions](https://vimeo.com/showcase/7320305) ...

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Wl4IDvnzPcs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-We will use the `%>%` and then the arrange function, feeding it our data (implied with the pipe) and the columns we wish to sort by.
+We'll take our date-fixed data and then use the pipe`%>%` to push it into the the arrange function.
+Inside arrange we'll give it the columns we wish to sort by.

 1. Edit your chunk to the following to add the `arrange()` function: